 How to Brew Jin Xuan Oolong Tea

-- Preheat your teacup or traditional gaiwan by rinsing them with hot water.
+- Preheat your teacup or traditional gaiwan by rinsing it with hot water.

-- Add 1.5 teaspoons of Cup & Leaf Milk Oolong Tea to a tea strainer.
+- Add 1.5 tablespoons of Milk Oolong to a tea strainer or ingenuitea.

-- Bring water to 200 to 212 degrees Fahrenheit using a temperature-controlled teapot or kettle and pour it into your cup.
+- Bring water to 190-200 degrees Fahrenheit (88-93 degrees Celsius) using a temperature-controlled teapot or kettle and pour it into your cup.

 - Add the tea leaves and steep for 3 to 5 minutes.
 The longer the steeping time, the bolder the flavors will become.